CSB5/driver_evaluation/README.md

 ### Organization of the result files from 18 method on 15 cancer types:

-The .result files for the different methods are provided for each cancer types, and are writen using the following unified format:
+The .result files for the different methods are provided for each cancer types.
+They can be found in <EVALUATION_DATA_SET/RESULT> and are writen using the following unified format:
-(They can be found in <EVALUATION_DATA_SET/RESULT>.)

 - **Gene_name:**     HUGO gene name